Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     The content delivery network enables the delivery to the client.

-    An example of a media ingest protocol
+    An example of a media ingest protocol for the first workflow
-    is the ingest part of Microsoft Smooth
+    is the ingest part of the Microsoft Smooth
     Streaming protocol [=MS-SSTR=].
 This protocol
     connects live encoders/ingest sources
     to the Microsoft Smooth Streaming server